 I’m uncomfortable talking about Nice Guys of OKC, but I need to in order to discuss the Friend Zone.
 Nice Guys of OKC is a tumblr blog where the author posts snippets from men’s OKCupid profiles (along with their photographs) and humiliates them.
 She/he picks up on guys who say they’re ‘nice’, and can’t understand why they’ve been ‘friend-zoned’ by women.
 Men who say they’ll treat women right and love them and respect them and then answer questions like ‘do you think women have an obligation to keep their legs shaved?’ with shitty answers like ‘yes.’

 It’s uncomfortable because I don’t like the idea of humiliating people – real people, alongside photos of their actual face – on the internet.
 But it’s also uncomfortable because, well, the author has a point.

-Nice guys and sex blogging
+Nice guys, the friend zone and sex blogging

 I’ve met ‘nice guys’ like this before: men who can’t comprehend why I – a sex blogger, for crying out loud – won’t have sex with them.
 The understandable upset caused by a ‘no’ is compounded by the fact that they’ve previously spent happy hours wanking to the words I write on the internet.
 Men who’d previously have just been confused or hurt by a ‘no’ become outraged: “but you’re a slut, right?
 You fuck everyone, right?
 So why not me?”